BitwiseBrew/BitwiseBrew/README.md

 - 👋 Hi, I’m @BitwiseBrew
-- 👀 I’m interested in C programming language
+- 👀 I’m interested in the C programming language
 - 🌱 I’m currently learning about Linux
-- 💞️ I’m looking to collaborate on content creating
+- 💞️ I’m looking to collaborate on content-creating
 - 📫 How to reach me bitwisebrewyt@gmail.com
 - 😄 Pronouns: he/him